tildetown/tildetv-frontend/README.md

 # tildetv-frontend

-> A web player for all videos played in tilde.town.
+> A web player for all videos shared within tilde.town.
 Sit back and relax.

 ## Build Setup